Fast and Reliable Continuous Integration at Scale Using Resilio Platform & Jenkins for Global CI/CD

 • Start the binary of hello.exe when it is delivered to a machine

-The following examples assume you have Resilio Connect installed in each development machine, including any local or cloud virtual machines that have Jenkins installed and have access to a command line interpreter (shell) on the source machine.
+The following examples assume you have Resilio Platform installed in each development machine, including any local or cloud virtual machines that have Jenkins installed and have access to a command line interpreter (shell) on the source machine.
 For more info visit https://www.resilio.com/connect/ and https://jenkins.io/

-1) Install and start Resilio Connect Management Console.
+1) Install and start Resilio Platform Management Console.
 Then install one agent on the build server (this agent will be the source) and other agents, on one or more different endpoints, as the destinations for artifacts.

-Resilio Connect agents view
+Resilio Platform agents view

 3) First, choose Distribution as a job type.
 Then, on step 2, specify job name and description (optional).
 Click Next to proceed to the next step.